 Source: Statista

 Some EV makes and models are more popular than others.
-Tesla’s Model Y and Model 3 are the most popular EVs, followed by the Ford Mustang Mach-E. The table below highlights the market share of popular EV models in the U.S.
+Tesla’s Model Y and Model 3 are the most popular EVs, followed by the Ford Mustang Mach-E. Below is a list from Kelley Blue Book of the 10 best-selling EVs in 2024.

 Electric vehicle adoption in the United States